MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos.md

 In the following steps, we assume an on-premises environment with two machines in different domains: a gateway machine and a database server running SQL Server that has already been configured for Kerberos-based SSO.
 The steps can be adopted for one of the other supported data sources, so long as the data source has already been configured for Kerberos-based single sign-on.
 For the sake of this example, we also assume the following settings and names:

-* Gateway machine name: **PBIEgwTestGW**
+* Gateway machine name: **MyGatewayMachine**
-* Gateway service account: **PBIEgwTestFrontEnd\GatewaySvc** (account display name: Gateway Connector)
+* Gateway service account: **ContosoFrontEnd\GatewaySvc**
-* SQL Server data source machine name: **PBIEgwTestSQL**
+* SQL Server data source machine name: **MySQLServer**
-* SQL Server data source service account: **PBIEgwTestBackEnd\SQLService**
+* SQL Server data source service account: **ContosoBackEnd\SQLService**

 Given those example names and settings, complete the following configuration steps:

-1. On the domain controller for **PBIEgwTestFront-end** domain, make sure no delegation settings are applied for the gateway service account using **Active Directory Users and Computers**, a Microsoft Management Console (MMC) snap-in.
+1. On the domain controller for **ContosoFrontEnd** domain, make sure no delegation settings are applied for the gateway service account using **Active Directory Users and Computers**, a Microsoft Management Console (MMC) snap-in.

     ![Gateway connector properties](media/service-gateway-sso-kerberos-resource/gateway-connector-properties.png)

-2. Using **Active Directory Users and Computers** on the domain controller for the **PBIEgwTestBack-end** domain, make sure no delegation settings are applied for the back-end service account.
+2. Using **Active Directory Users and Computers** on the domain controller for the **ContosoBackEnd** domain, make sure no delegation settings are applied for the back-end service account.
 In addition, make sure that the **msDS-AllowedToActOnBehalfOfOtherIdentity** attribute for this account is also not set.
 You can find this attribute in the **Attribute Editor**, as shown in the following image:

     ![SQL service properties](media/service-gateway-sso-kerberos-resource/sql-service-properties.png)

-3. Create a group in **Active Directory Users and Computers**, on the domain controller for **PBIEgwTestBack-end** domain.
+3. Create a group in **Active Directory Users and Computers**, on the domain controller for **ContosoBackEnd** domain.
 Add the gateway service account to this group as shown in the following image.
 The image shows a new group called _ResourceDelGroup_ and the gateway service account, **GatewaySvc**, added to this group.

     ![Group properties](media/service-gateway-sso-kerberos-resource/group-properties.png)

-4. Open a command prompt and run the following commands in the domain controller for **PBIEgwTestBack-end** domain to update the **msDS-AllowedToActOnBehalfOfOtherIdentity** attribute of the back-end service account:
+4. Open a command prompt and run the following commands in the domain controller for **ContosoBackEnd** domain to update the **msDS-AllowedToActOnBehalfOfOtherIdentity** attribute of the back-end service account:

     ```powershell
     $c = Get-ADGroup ResourceDelGroup